Non-semisimple link and manifold invariants for symplectic fermions: Invariants of closed 3-manifolds

 As another corollary to the above proposition, consider a situation where the ribbon graph $T$ in $M$ can be written as $T = T' \cup T''$, such that $T'$ is disjoint from $T''$ but not necessarily contained in a 3-ball disjoint from $T''$.
 Assume that $T'$ is an embedded blue loop labelled by $X \in \tensIdeal$ with one coupon $f : X \to X$ which factors through $\tensUnit$.

 \begin{corollary} We have $\invDGGPR(M, T) = \modTr_X(f) \invLyu(M, T'')$. \end{corollary}

 \begin{proof} As $f$ factors through $\tensUnit$, we can replace $f$ by two coupons, one from $X$ to $\tensUnit$ and one from $\tensUnit$ to $X$.
 This makes $T'$ contractible, and we can disentangle it from $T''$.
 Replacing the two new coupons again by $f$, we end up with an unknot $U_f$ with coupon $f$ embedded in a 3-ball disjoint from $T''$.
-One can now apply \Cref{prop:relation_between_Lyu_and_rLyu} (1) with $T_{\textup{adm}} = U_f$ and $\widetilde{T} = T''$. \end{proof}
+One can now apply \Cref{prop:relation_between_Lyu_and_rLyu} with $T_{\textup{adm}} = U_f$ and $\widetilde{T} = T''$. \end{proof}

-We finish this section by showing that Lyubashenko's invariant detects semisimplicity of $\cat$ in the sense that the invariant of $S^2 \times S^1$ is non-zero if and only if $\cat$ is semisimple and has non-vanishing global dimension.
-Recall that the \emph{global dimension} of a spherical fusion category $\cat$ is the sum of squares of quantum dimensions of the simple objects, i.e.\
+We finish this section by showing that for $\cat$ modular, see above \eqref{eq:definition_modularity_parameter}, Lyubashenko's invariant detects semisimplicity of $\cat$ in the sense that the invariant of $S^2 \times S^1$ is non-zero if and only if $\cat$ is semisimple.